UPDATED: APRIL 27, 2023 | 2 MIN READ

 Liability insurance only covers injuries or damages to other drivers.
 Full-coverage car insurance includes collision and comprehensive coverages.

 Collision insurance and comprehensive coverages both have deductibles.
-Comprehensive coverage covers all damages that weren’t caused by a collision, such as hail damage, vandalism. and theft.
+Comprehensive coverage covers all damages that weren’t caused by a collision, such as hail damage or vandalism, and theft.
 Collision coverage typically helps pay for damage to your car and the other driver’s car in a crash with your vehicle.

 You will usually have to pay a separate: